AI4REALNET/Human-Assessment-Module/README.md

 - Stress model prediction and explainability results

-Results are printed to the console in each 60-second cycle.
+Results are printed to the console in each 30-second cycle.

-In the future, the output can be extended to automatically send results to an API endpoint, store them in a database, or feed a real-time dashboard interface.
+Depending on the purpose, the output can be sent automatically to an API endpoint, store them in a database, or feed a real-time dashboard interface.

 ### Running the Code
 To execute the algorithm, ensure you are in the root directory of the repository.
 The script should be run using the following command: